Frenzie/nimbler/README.md

-# Fuzzy Window Switcher
+# Nimbler

-A fuzzy window switcher for Ubuntu (GTK based, so should work in other distros too, but I haven't tested).
-It shows you a list of open windows and uses a very simple regex based algorithm to sort them according to your input.
-Pressing enter opens the window at the very top.
+Nimbler is a GTK-based window switcher.
+It can be activated with a hotkey, upon which it shows you a list of open windows ordered by workspace.
+You can switch quickly to the desired window using the shortcut displayed in front of the window.
+Workspaces can be activated using `F1` through `F12`.
+The list of windows also allows clicking and navigation with the arrow keys.

 ![Fuzzy Windows](docs/images/fw.png)